4Anjali/limelab/index.markdown

     }

     .timeline-event.branch {
-        margin-left: 60%; /* Position the branch on the right side */ }
+        margin-left: 40%; /* Position the branch on the left side */ }

     .timeline-event.branch::after {